HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 Creative acts

 An essential part of listening is that it is a loop.
-What is heard/observed is often communicated back to the child.
+What is heard or observed is often communicated back to the child.
 The child gains a perspective about their work from outside themselves.
 This lends their thinking more value.
 It becomes, in a sense, an artefact that can be interpreted, extended and analysed by others.
 Because the teacher observes very closely, she can reflect on children’s interpretations, inferences and extrapolations.
 This is observing the processes they use to make sense of the world.
 Reflecting is the space to connect old ideas to new ones and old insights to new ones.

-In an earlier discussion, we saw that when children feel validated and their selves are reciprocated, they are much more likely to be motivated to learn.
+In an earlier discussion, we saw that when children feel validated and their self-worth is reciprocated, they are much more likely to be motivated to learn.
 Professor Reuven Feuerstein, a cognitive psychologist and contemporary of Loris Malaguzzi, saw all learning as presenting two sides of the same coin: cognition and emotion.
 The emotion he elaborated on was not a feeling but motivational energy to engage with learning and society (Feuerstein, Rand, Hoffman, & Miller, 1980).

 11. Documentation